 Half Truths and Dangerous Lies by Robert Sutton and Jeffery Pfeffer – A simple read on evidence based management.
 Many common rules of management are no more than myths passed down from generation to generation.
 They debunk pay for performance, forced ranking (employees are sorted in three buckets: top 20%, middle 70% and low 10%) and many other best practices.
 It’s great if somewhat depressing read – after all most of us work for employers who subscribe to one or more these myths.

 The No Asshole Rule by Robert Sutton – Are you an Asshole in the workplace?
 Do you know one?
 Bob will help you discover whether you are one (and self correct), survive them and document the damage they cause.
-My asshole test score can be found in this post from earlier in the year.

 As I look back on this batch of books I can say that these were easily the most fun of the batch to read.
 I’ve got one more post on Code coming in and then I will return to The Year of Scrum: Lessons Learned.